-McShane has (co-)authored three books: Linguistics for the Age of AI (MIT Press, 2021), A Theory of Ellipsis (Oxford University Press, 2005) and An Innovative, Practical Approach to Polish Inflection (Lincom Europa, 2003), and recently co-authored a third, Linguistics for the Age of AI (with Sergei Nirenburg; MIT Press, 2021).
-Beyond books, she has published extensively on linguistics, natural language processing, cognitive modeling, and knowledge representation.
+McShane has (co-)authored three books: Linguistics for the Age of AI (MIT Press, 2021), A Theory of Ellipsis (Oxford University Press, 2005), and An Innovative, Practical Approach to Polish Inflection (Lincom Europa, 2003).
+She has published extensively on linguistics, natural language processing, cognitive modeling, and knowledge representation.

 PhD, Slavic Languages and Literatures, Princeton University

 MA, Slavic Languages and Literatures, Princeton University

 Advanced Translation Certificate, Russian-English Translation, State University of New York at Albany